What is Employee Stock Purchase Plan (ESPP)?

 Employee Stock Purchase Plan (ESPP) is a popular tool for companies to allow their employees to participate in the company’s growth and success by becoming shareholders.
-ESPP gives you the option to buy shares of your employer at a discount price.
+ESPP will enable you to buy shares from your employer at a discounted price.
 Most companies set a discount between 10% and 15%.
-Unlike RSUs and restricted stocks, the shares you purchase through an ESPP are not subject to any vesting schedule restrictions.
+Unlike RSUs and restricted stocks, the shares you purchase through an ESPP are not subject to vesting schedule restrictions.
 That means you own the shares immediately after purchase.
 There are two types of ESPP – qualified and non-qualified.
-Qualified ESPP generally meets the requirements under Section 423 of the Internal Revenue Code and receive a more favorable tax treatment.
-Since most ESPP are qualified, I will only talk about them in this article.
+Qualified ESPP generally meets Section 423 of the Internal Revenue Code requirements and receives a more favorable tax treatment.
+Since most ESPPs are qualified, I will discuss them only in this article.

-Your company will typically provide you with information about enrollment and offering dates, contribution limits, discounts, and purchasing schedules.
+Your company will typically provide information about enrollment and offering dates, contribution limits, discounts, and purchasing schedules.
 There will be specific periods throughout the year when employees can enroll in the plan.
-During that time, you are required to decide if you want to participate and set a percentage of your salary to be deducted every month to contribute to the stock purchase plan.
-The IRS allows up to $25,000 limit for Employee Stock Purchase Plan contributions.
-Make sure you set your percentage, so you don’t cross over this limit.
+During that time, you must decide if you want to participate and set a percentage of your salary to be deducted monthly to contribute to the stock purchase plan.
+The IRS allows up to a $25,000 limit for Employee Stock Purchase Plan contributions.
+Set your percentage so you don’t cross over this limit.

 Offering period